 Dead-end and career jobs: skill specific earnings profiles with heterogeneous wage contracts

 Abstract: I include differential skill levels on the part of workers in an on-the-job search equilibrium which features heterogeneous wage contracts.
 Firms choose between posting a non-negotiable contract or hiring under contingent pay which matches the value of a workers best-to-date outside offer.
 I give conditions under which the market decomposes into parallel skill-specific sub-markets in each of which a separating equilibrium arises where only low productivity firms offer non-negotiable contracts.
 Even when skill-specific sub-markets are ex-ante identical, differences arise ex-post.
 More skilled workers are more likely to receive negotiable wage offers.
 Consequently, high skilled workers experience lower rates of unemployment, more wage dispersion, and higher returns to experience than low skilled workers.
 I explore the implications for evaluating job training which increases worker skill level while unemployed.
-The full effect of training is expressed in wages only over time; however, effects are expressed more rapidly in higher percentiles wage distributions.
-This suggests estimating the returns to training programs, at least in the shorter-run, based on impacts in the right tail of the wage distribution.
+The full effect of training is expressed in wages only over time; however, effects are expressed more rapidly in higher percentiles of the wage distribution.
+This suggests estimating the returns to training programs, at least in the short-run, based on impacts in the right tail of the wage distribution.

-Empirical identification of the composition of contracts in an on-the-job search equilibrium with heterogeneous wage contracts using administrative data.
+Empirical identification of the composition of contracts types using administrative data

 Unemployment insurance and posted wage offers